KP solitons and total positivity for the Grassmannian: Introduction

 Recently Postnikov \cite{Postnikov} studied the totally non-negative part of the Grassmannian $(Gr_{k,n})_{\geq 0}$ from a combinatorial point of view.
 Total positivity has attracted a lot of interest in the last two decades, largely due to work of Lusztig \cite{Lusztig2, Lusztig3}, who introduced the totally positive and non-negative parts of real reductive groups and flag varieties (of which the Grassmannian is an important example).
 Postnikov gave a decomposition of $(Gr_{k,n})_{\geq 0}$ into {\it positroid cells}, by specifying which Pl\"ucker coordinates are strictly positive and which are zero.
 He also introduced several remarkable families of combinatorial objects, including {\it decorated permutations, $\Le$-diagrams, plabic graphs,} and {\it Grassmann necklaces,} in order to index the cells and describe their properties.

-To understand a soliton solution $u_A(x,y,t)$ of the KP equation, one fixes the time $t$, and plots the {\it contour plot} $\CC_t(u_A)$ in the $xy$-plane, the set of points where $u_A(x,y,t)$ has a local maximum.
-This gives rise to a {\it tropical curve} in the plane; concretely, this shows the positions in the plane where the corresponding wave has a peak, see Figure \ref{contour-example}.
-Each region in the complement of the curve is naturally associated to a {\it dominant exponential} from the $\tau$-function $\tau_A(x,y,t)$ defined by $u_A=2\frac{\partial^2}{\partial x^2}\ln\tau_A$.
-We associate to $\CC_t(u_A)$ a {\it soliton graph} by forgetting the metric structure but remembering the dominant exponentials.
+We are interested in the wave pattern generated by a soliton solution $u_A(x,y,t)$ in the $xy$-plane for fixed time $t$.
+We then consider a \emph{contour plot} $\CC(u_A,t)$ for each $t$ in the $xy$-plane which is a {\it tropical curve} approximating the positions in the plane where the corresponding wave has a peak, see Figure \ref{contour-example}.

+While the local interactions of arbitrary contour plots are extremely complicated, it is possible to understand their asymptotic structure for $|y|\gg0$.
+Moreover, if we take the limit as the time variable $t$ goes to infinity (or more generally, some of the symmetry parameters of the KP equation, denoted by $\t=(t_3, t_4, t_5, \dots)$ with $t_3=t$, also go to infinity), and rescale $x$ and $y$ accordingly, we obtain an \emph{asymptotic contour plot}, whose combinatorial structure is much more tractable.
+We then associate to each asymptotic contour plot a {\it soliton graph} by forgetting the metric structure of the pattern but remembering the topological structure.

 In this paper we establish a tight connection between total positivity on the Grassmannian and the regular soliton solutions of the KP equation.
 This allows us to apply machinery from total positivity to understand soliton solutions of the KP equation.
-In particular: \begin{itemize} \item we completely classify the soliton graphs coming from $(Gr_{2,n})_{>0}$, and classify the soliton graphs and contour plots coming from $(Gr_{k,n})_{\geq 0}$ when the absolute value of the time parameter $t$ is sufficiently large, $|t|\gg 0$ (Theorems \ref{theorem:maintriangulation}, \ref{t<<0} and \ref{t>>0}); \item we demonstrate an intriguing connection between soliton graphs for $(Gr_{k,n})_{>0}$ and the {\it cluster algebras} of Fomin and Zelevinsky \cite{FZ} (Theorem \ref{soliton-cluster}); \item we solve the {\it inverse problem} for KP solitons coming from $(Gr_{k,n})_{>0}$, and from $(Gr_{k,n})_{\geq 0}$ when $|t|\gg 0$ (Theorems \ref{inverse1}, \ref{inverse3} and \ref{inverse2}). \end{itemize}
+In particular: \begin{itemize} \item we classify the soliton graphs and asymptotic contour plots coming from $(Gr_{k,n})_{\geq 0}$ when $t \to \pm \infty$ (Theorems \ref{t<<0} and \ref{t>>0}); \item we demonstrate an intriguing connection between soliton graphs for $(Gr_{k,n})_{>0}$ and the {\it cluster algebras} of Fomin and Zelevinsky \cite{FZ} (Theorem \ref{soliton-cluster}); \item we solve the {\it inverse problem} for KP solitons coming from $(Gr_{k,n})_{>0}$, and from $(Gr_{k,n})_{\geq 0}$ when $|t|\gg 0$ (Theorems \ref{inverse1} and \ref{inverse2}). \item we classify all soliton graphs and asymptotic contour plots coming from $(Gr_{2,n})_{>0}$, and show that these soliton graphs are in bijection with triangulations of a polygon (Theorem \ref{theorem:maintriangulation}). \end{itemize}

+Note that prior to our work almost nothing was known about the classification of soliton graphs, except in the cases of $(Gr_{1,n})_{>0}$ \cite{DMH}, and $(Gr_{2,4})_{\geq 0}$ \cite{CK3}.

 In the other direction, we give a KP soliton interpretation to nearly all of Postnikov's combinatorial objects, as well as a new characterization of {\it reduced plabic graphs} (Theorem \ref{th:reduced}).